 If your iPhone is not Turning ON, perform a visual inspection of the iPhone and see if it has suffered any damage to the screen or the body.

-3. Check For Water or Liquid Damage
+2. Check For Water or Liquid Damage

 1. Take a close look inside the SIM Tray opening of your iPhone.
 You should be able to see a white circular sticker.
 If the sticker is all white or silver, your iPhone is free from Liquid/Water damage.

-Note: If your device is wet, do not try to power it on.
+If you see Red dot, do not try to start or charge your iPhone.
 Powering ON a device while it is wet can cause serious internal damage to electrical components of iPhone.

 4. Hard Reset iPhone